Platform supply vessel

-A platform supply vessel (PSV) is a ship specially designed to supply offshore oil and gas platforms.
-These ships range from 50 to 100 m in length and accomplish a variety of tasks.
-The primary function for most of these vessels is logistic support and transportation of goods, tools, equipment and personnel to and from offshore oil platforms and other offshore structures.
-In recent years, a new generation of platform supply vessels entered the market, usually equipped with Class 1 or Class 2 dynamic positioning system.
+A platform supply vessel (PSV) is a ship specially designed to supply offshore oil and gas platforms and other offshore installations.
+They typically range from 50 to 100 m in length and are distinguished by the large open deck area used to store supplies and house equipment and to allow for efficient loading and offloading.
+The primary function for most of these vessels is logistic support and transportation of goods, tools, equipment, and personnel to and from their destination.